Subject: Criteria for the Removal of Impacted Teeth

 |7.
 Insufficient arch length – as prescribed by orthodontist before or during orthodontic therapy||

 |8.
-An impacted tooth such positioned that it will probably not erupt by the middle of the third decade||
+An impacted tooth positioned such that it will probably not erupt by the middle of the third decade||

 Designated medical preconditions and the extensiveness of other surgical procedures may warrant the removal of impacted third-molar teeth.